 "I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

-A study looking at developing a device to help doctors better understand about blood clots in people with cancer
+A study to develop a device to help doctors understand more about blood clots in people with cancer

-This study is collecting tissue samples to help develop a device that can give information about what makes clots happen, and how treatment may affect blood clots developing.
+This study was done to collect tissue samples and help develop a device that can give information about the cause of blood clots.

 Deep vein thrombosis (DVT) is a blood clot that develops in the deep veins of the body.
 It is also sometimes called venous thromboembolism (VTE).
-A blood clot can be very serious if it starts to move through your body because it can end up causing a blockage in your heart or lungs, although this is not common.
-Most clots can be successfully treated so it is important that you report any symptoms to your doctor or nurse immediately.
+Most blood clots can be treated, but they can be very serious if not.

 How to join a clinical trial